 \subsection{Adversarial Machine Learning}

-An adversarial attack is the subtle modification of an original input so that the changes are nearly invisible/practically imperceptible to the naked human eye.
-The modified or altered input is considered an adversary and misclassified when presented to an original classifier, while the unmodified input remains correctly classified \cite{fgsm,pgd,cw}.
-The most frequently modification measures are various euclidean norms (e.g., $L_1$, $L_2$, $L_{\inf}$ etc), which quantify changes at individual pixels \cite{fgsm,pgd,cw}.
-In real life, adversarial attacks can be quite severe, compromise the data's integrity, and can raise difficult questions on safety-critical applications; for instance, an autonomous vehicle may misinterpret a traffic sign, leading to an accident.
-The most prevalent adversarial attacks called "evasion attack".
-In evasion attacks, an adversarial example is fed to the network, which is similar to its untempered counterpart but completely confuses the classifier.
-An adversarial attack occurs in the test phase, but does not modify or affect the original training data.
+An adversarial attack involves the subtle modification of an original input so that the changes are nearly invisible or practically imperceptible to the naked human eye.
+The modified or altered input is considered an adversary and is misclassified when presented to an original classifier, while the unmodified input remains correctly classified \cite{fgsm, pgd, cw}.
+The most frequently used modification measures are various Euclidean norms (e.g., $L_1$, $L_2$, $L_{\infty}$, etc.), which quantify changes at individual pixels \cite{fgsm, pgd, cw}.
+In real-life scenarios, adversarial attacks can be severe, compromising the data's integrity and raising questions about safety-critical applications.
+For instance, an autonomous vehicle may misinterpret a traffic sign, leading to an accident.
+The most prevalent type of adversarial attack is called an "evasion attack."
+In evasion attacks, an adversarial example is fed to the network, similar to its untempered counterpart, but completely confuses the classifier.
+It is important to note that an adversarial attack occurs during the test phase and does not modify or affect the original training data.

-\textbf{Black-box attacks vs. White-box attacks:} The adversarial attacks can broadly be classified into two categories: \textit{black-box attacks} and \textit{white-box attacks}.
-The black-box attacks do not require access to the model's parameters \cite{fgsm}.
-They only require access to the model's output.
-Whereas, white-box attacks require full access to a model's parameters, hyper-parameters, and architecture details \cite{pgd,cw}.
+\textbf{Black-box Attacks vs. White-box Attacks:} Adversarial attacks can be broadly classified into black-box attacks and white-box attacks.
+Black-box attacks do not require access to the model's parameters \cite{fgsm}; they only require access to the model's output.
+Conversely, white-box attacks require full access to a model's parameters, hyper-parameters, and architecture details \cite{pgd, cw}.